zhangjq0908/Easer/docs/en/README.md

 -----
 Make your smart phone smarter: tell it what to do under different situations.

+### Smart automation

 Easer is an event-driven Android automation tool.
-It knows various (see below) events and you (the user) could tell it what to do on what event (and even combine multiple events).
+It knows various (see below) events and YOU (the user) tell it what to do on what event (and even combine multiple events).
 Routine actions no longer need to be manually taken.

 You can think Easer as a local version of IFTTT: Trigger actions or change settings (*Operation*s, bundled as *Profile*) in different situations (*Event*).

+### Inter-app coordination

+Easer is also a coordinator of inter-app actions (e.g. communications) -- send custom `Broadcast`s when receiving certain `Broadcast` (designed by YOU).

+`Broadcast` (together with `Intent`) is the way Android provides for inter-app communication and signaling.
+Android doesn't do any carding nor provide any customization to this, so Easer would give it a try.

+### Custom Events

 You can chain *Event*s (set dependencies) as trees.
+This mechanism allows Easer to (somewhat) organize Events using boolean logics ("and", "or").

-Easer will perform Post-Order Traversal to load you Profile(s).
+Currently, Easer will perform Post-Order Traversal to load you Profile(s).
+In the near future, Easer will have more meticulous, more expressive and more intuitive categorization of *Event*s -- all these are controlled by YOU.

 Also have a look at [wiki](https://github.com/renyuneyun/Easer/wiki), especially [FAQ](https://github.com/renyuneyun/Easer/wiki/FAQ).